Vaccine pioneer BioNTech hires former Morphosys exec as finance chief

 Holstein quit as Morphosys CFO in December to pursue new challenges after almost 10 years there.
 During his tenure, Morphosys added a Nasdaq flotation to its listing in Germany and won approval for its first product, Tremfya against psoriasis.

-Previously, Holstein served in various finance and management positions at diversified healthcare group Fresenius SE (FREG.DE).
+Previously, Holstein served in various finance and management positions at diversified healthcare group Fresenius SE.

 ($1 = 0.8190 euros)